WaifuShork/Quartz/README.md

         <img alt="Codecov" src="https://img.shields.io/codecov/c/github/waifushork/vivian?style=for-the-badge&logo=codecov">
     </a>
 </h1>

+## The Vivian Programming Language

+Vivian is a modern, object-oriented, type-safe, and elegant programming language.
+Vivian is designed entirely with developers in mind, it's secure, robust, and apart of the .NET ecosystem.
+Vivian takes inspiration from languages such as C#, TypeScript, JavaScript, and Java.
+This tour provides an overview of the major components in the Vivian 1.0.
+If you want to explore the language through interactive examples, try the [introduction to Vivian](insert-link) tutorials.

 ## Vivian Language Feature Suggestions
 If you'd like to suggest a new feature or learn the Vivian language, please go here: